jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 An extra Encircle engine layer might not cause extra redirections on item access, but it might cause redirections in the class definitions.
 These classes were used when looking for an item by name.
 So that made item access also go slower with each added Encircle engine layer too.

 To make object access by name not go slower with each engine layer, the name of the object was stored in the object, not just in the class.
 That ensured the disconnection from the class after class assignment, so that the data had nothing to do anymore with how many layers the engine has.
-You might still have to loop through all the items, to look for an item by name, but not through multiple Encircle engine layers anymore, only through one layer.
+You might still might loop through all the items, to look for an item by name, but not through multiple Encircle engine layers anymore, only through one layer.
 It dramatically improved performance.
 It also speeded up class assignment, because class assignment also looked up items by name.

-If you index items purely by number, then you also don’t have to search for names anymore.
+If you index items purely by number, then you also don’t might search for names anymore.
 That might be very nice.

 ### Loose Ideas